History of Vermont: Twentieth century

+Since 2000

 On April 25, 2000, as a result of the Vermont Supreme Court's decision in Baker v.
 Vermont, the Vermont General Assembly passed and Governor Howard Dean signed into law H.0847, which provided the state-sanctioned benefits of marriage to gay and lesbian couples in the form of civil unions.
 Controversy over the civil unions bill was a central issue in the subsequent 2000 elections.

-Twenty-first century

 In 2001 Vermont produced 275,000 US gallons (1,040,000 L) of maple syrup, about 25% of U.S. production.
 For 2005 that number was 410000 USgal accounting for 37% of national production.

 In 2007, with three-quarters of the state opposing the Iraq War, the state nevertheless had the highest rate of war-related deaths in the nation.
 This was due to volunteers and participation by the Vermont National Guard.

-During the late-2000s recession, state median household income dropped furthest, or second furthest, depending on how it is computed, of any state in the nation; from −3.2% or −10%, depending on whether a two-year or three-year moving average was used.
+Starting in 2007, during the Great Recession, state median household income dropped furthest, or second furthest, depending on how it is computed, of any state in the nation; from −3.2% or −10%, depending on whether a two-year or three-year moving average was used.

 In 2011, Tropical Storm Irene caused widespread flooding, particularly in the southern part of the state, closing at least 260 roads.
 Federal assistance for recovery included $110 million for emergency relief and assistance, $102 million for federal highway repair, and $23 million for individual assistance within the state.

 In 2014, the Center for Public Integrity rated Vermont last out of the 50 states for state government accountability and integrity.
 This was the result of the revelation of a continuing number of municipal scandals including the $1.6 million Hardwick Electric embezzlement.

 Vermont is more heavily forested in 2017 than it was during the 19th and early 20th centuries.
 A new way of producing potash was found not requiring the intensive destruction of trees.